 St. Edward’s Church

-Meeting: 10:30 – 11:15 am each Saturday from the FIRST Saturday in the January school term until the last Saturday in June in the Upper room of St. Edward’s Church Hall.
+Meeting: 9.00-10 am each Saturday from the first in the January school term until the last Saturday in June in St. Edward’s Church Hall.
 These classes are for children who attend non-catholic schools but are from Catholic families and who wish to receive the Sacraments.
 The minimum age for attendance is 7+ (Year 3 in school).
-The maximum age is usually 14+.
-Please note children are not accepted after February 1st each year.

 The Rite of Christian Initiation of Adults (RCIA)